marising/incubator-doris/docs/documentation/en/sql-reference/sql-statements/Data Manipulation/BROKER LOAD_EN.md

             file_type:

-            Used to specify the type of imported file, such as parquet, csv.
+            Used to specify the type of imported file, such as parquet, orc, csv.
 Default values are determined by the file suffix name.

             column_list: